jonnymind/SIRPAS/Books/Rulebook.md

 provide multiple _actions_, which means they can be used multiple times per turn to defend or attack.

-A character can use the combat skill for defending against an attack also if it not its turn; however, when its turn comes, it will be able to attack only if it has some actions left unused.
+A character can use the combat skill for defending against an attack also if it's not their turn; however, when their turn comes, they will be able to attack only if they have some actions left unused.

-A character might also decide not perform any action when its turn comes; if it does so, it can interrupt any other action performed later on by characters down the initiative ranking, or eventually use a defense to respond to a later attack.
+A character might also decide not perform any action when their turn comes; if so they can interrupt any other action performed later on by others down the initiative ranking, or eventually use a defense to respond to a later attack.

 ### Instinctive Defense